 - 1 lemon, cut in half

-- 4 sprigs sage, rosemary, parsley and/or thyme
+- 4 sprigs sage, rosemary, parsley or thyme

-- Preheat oven to 350°F. Take the ducks out of the fridge.
-Using a needle or a very sharp knife point, prick the skin of the duck all over — but be sure to not pierce the meat itself, only the skin.
-This helps the fat render out and will help crisp the skin.
+Preheat oven to 350°F. Using a needle or a sharp knife point, prick the skin of the duck all over -- but be sure to not pierce the meat itself, only the skin.
+This lets the fat render out and will help crisp the skin.
 Pay special attention to the back, the flanks, and the very front of the breast.

-- Rub the lemon all over the duck and stick it inside the cavity.
+Rub the cut lemon all over the duck and stick it inside the cavity.
 Liberally salt the bird; use a little more salt than you think you need.
-Stuff the cavity with the herbs.
-Let the duck sit out for about 30 minutes to come to room temperature.
+Stuff the duck with the herbs.
+Let the bird sit out for about 30 minutes to come to room temperature.

-- When you are ready to roast, put the duck on an iron frying pan or other ovenproof pan and surround it with root vegetables.
+When you are ready to roast, put the duck on an iron frying pan or other ovenproof pan and surround it with root vegetables.
 Set the pan in the oven.
-Cook domesticated ducks for 1 hour like this.
-Cook large wild ducks like mallards and pintails for 45 minutes.
+Cook for 1 hour like this.
 Small ducks (wood ducks, wigeon, teal, ruddies, etc.) only need 40 minutes.
 If you are roasting a goose, increase the roasting time to 1 hour, 20 minutes.
 After the allotted time, take the pan out of the oven and set the ducks on a cutting board to rest.
 Spoon any fat that has accumulated over the vegetables and salt them well.
 If the veggies are ready to eat, remove them.
 If there is a lot of excess fat, spoon it off.

-- Now turn the heat up to 450°F. When the oven hits this temperature, roast the birds for 15 to 20 more minutes, or until the skin is crisp.
+Now increase the heat to 450°F. When the oven hits this temperature, roast the birds for up to 30 more minutes, or until the skin is crisp.
 The reason you take the bird out of the oven is because a) the resting time helps redistribute the juices in the bird midstream, and b) you are crisping skin without totally overcooking the duck by only returning it to the oven when it is hot.

-- Remove from oven and let the birds rest.
-You’ll only need 5 minutes resting time for small birds, 10 minutes for large ducks, and 15 for geese.
+Remove from oven and let the birds rest.
+Small ducks need 5 minutes resting time, large ducks 10 minutes, geese 15.